The Oracle Complexity of Simplex-based Matrix Games: Abstract

 \section{Abstract}

-We study the problem of solving matrix games of the form $\max_{\mathbf{w}\in\mathcal{W}}\min_{\mathbf{p}\in\Delta}\mathbf{p}^{\top}A\mathbf{w}$, where $A$ is some matrix and $\Delta$ is the probability simplex.
+We study the problem of solving matrix games of the form $\min_{\mathbf{p}\in\Delta}\max_{\mathbf{w}\in\mathcal{W}}\mathbf{p}^{\top}A\mathbf{w}$, where $A$ is a matrix and $\Delta$ is the probability simplex.
 This problem encapsulates canonical tasks such as finding a linear separator and computing Nash equilibria in zero-sum games.
-However, perhaps surprisingly, its inherent complexity (as formalized in the standard framework of oracle complexity \citep{nemirovskiyudin1983}) is not well-understood.
-In this work, we first identify different oracle models which are implicitly used by prior algorithms, amounting to multiplying the matrix $A$ by a vector from either one or both sides.
+However, perhaps surprisingly, its inherent complexity (as formalized in the standard framework of oracle complexity) is not well understood.
+In this work, we first identify different oracle models that are implicitly used by prior algorithms, corresponding to multiplying the matrix $A$ by a vector from either one or both sides.
 We then prove complexity lower bounds for algorithms under both access models, which in particular imply a separation between them.
-Specifically, we start by showing that algorithms for linear separability based on one-sided multiplications must require $\Omega(\gamma_A^{-2})$ iterations, where $\gamma_A$ is the margin, as matched by the Perceptron algorithm.
-We then prove that accelerated algorithms for this task, which utilize multiplications from both sides, must require $\tilde{\Omega}(\gamma_{A}^{-2/3})$ iterations, establishing the first oracle complexity barrier for such algorithms.
-Finally, by adapting our lower bound to $\ell_1$ geometry, we prove that computing an $\epsilon$-approximate Nash equilibrium requires $\tilde{\Omega}(\epsilon^{-2/5})$ iterations, which is an exponential improvement over the previously best-known lower bound due to \citet{hadiji2024towards}.
+As our main result, we prove that in the general $\ell_p$/simplex setting where $\mathcal{W}$ is an $\ell_p$ ball for $p\in[1,\infty]$, any algorithm that utilizes two-sided matrix-vector multiplications requires $\tilde{\Omega}(\epsilon^{-2/3})$ iterations to return an $\epsilon$-suboptimal solution.
+For any $p\in[1,\infty]$, this is either the first lower bound for such problems, or an exponential improvement over the previously best-known results.
+Moreover, for the canonical tasks of finding a linear separator and computing a Nash equilibrium, our lower bounds match (up to log factors) recent algorithms of Karmarkar, O’Carroll and Sidford (2026), thereby resolving their oracle complexities in a natural setting.